We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A tattoo is more than just a piece of art and a way to assert your personal style.
-It’s a medical procedure, because the artist uses a needle to insert the ink underneath your skin.
-Any time you open the skin, you leave yourself vulnerable to scarring and infections.
+It’s a medical procedure too, because the artist uses a needle to insert the ink underneath your skin.

-Caring for your tattoo can prevent these complications and ensure that it heals properly.
-Both you and your artist play equal roles in this process.
+Caring for your tattoo can prevent those complications and ensure that the tattoo heals properly.
+Both you and your tattoo artist play equal roles in this process.
 Along with going to a licensed and reputable tattoo artist, you need to take care of your new tattoo at home.

 Figuring out how to care for your tattoo can be tricky, though.
 Many states don’t require their tattoo artists to provide aftercare instructions.
 The states that do require aftercare instructions often let the artist decide which information to provide.

 Keep reading for a day-by-day guide to help you care for your tattoo, tips on which products to use, and more.

 Keep the dressing on for as long as your tattoo artist recommends, which may be just a few hours.
-It will help absorb any fluid or excess ink that leaks from the tattoo.
+It’ll help absorb any fluid or excess ink that leaks from the tattoo.

 While your tattoo heals, you should:

 - wear sun-protective clothing whenever you go outside

 - call your tattoo artist or doctor if you experience any symptoms of infection or other problems

 - cover your tattoo with sunblock until it’s fully healed